Docs

 - parachute-hub — the coordinator:

-install,start,stop,expose, and lifecycle for every module. - parachute-vault — the knowledge graph.
+install,start,stop,expose, and lifecycle for every module.
+OAuth issuer. - parachute-vault — the knowledge graph.
 REST + MCP, SQLite-backed.
+Portable-markdown export/import.

 - parachute-scribe — Whisper-compatible transcription API.

-- parachute-patterns — cross-repo conventions (naming, schemas, OAuth scopes, ports).
+claude -pagainsttag:jobnotes for owner-operated automation. (exploration — shipped, not committed-core.) - parachute-patterns — cross-repo conventions (naming, schemas, OAuth scopes, ports) and the cookbook of worked patterns.

 Want to follow along?